manifold-lang/manifold-frontend/README.md

 # Philosophy

-The compiler should work hard so that developers don't have to.
+The compiler should work hard so that you don't have to.
 Prefer implicit specification over explicit.
 Provide smart defaults and painless overrides.
 Do as much work at compile time as possible.
-Allow developers to express domain logic naturally and let the compiler decide how to implement it.
+You should express domain logic naturally and let the compiler decide how to implement it.
 Use type inference wherever possible.

 Optimize for readability over writeability.
-Developers spend 15 hours reading code and 5 hours modifying code for every 1 hour of writing code.
+On average, developers spend 15 hours reading code and 5 hours modifying code for every 1 hour of writing code.
 Avoid confusing abbreviations or acronyms.
 Enforce part-of-speech naming conventions.
 Prefer longer, descriptive, unambiguous names (within reason).
 Code should be as self-documenting as possible.
 Brevity is best for both readability and writeability.

 Be true to the underlying domain.
 Borrow concepts from sequential programming where possible but avoid inaccurate polysonomy.
 Expose all hardware primitives